How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Getting to Hualien

-From Kaohsiung to Hualien, the regular Taiwan Railways trains take about 4.5 to over 5 hours.
-The fare is NT$705.
-Unless you love epic train trips, avoid the Chu-Kuang Express and Tze-Chiang Limited Express.
-Travelling via Chaozhou, these trains are more expensive, and the ride can take up to 11 hours.
+Unless you love epic train trips, avoid all the Chu-Kuang Express and Tze-Chiang Limited Express trains through Chaozhou.
+Traveling via Chaozhou (the Mountain Line and the Coast Line), these trains are more expensive.
+Even worse, the ride can take up to 11 hours.

 More 10-day Taiwan itinerary ideas